When Do I Need a Party Wall Agreement?

 We work across all London boroughs including:

-Chelsea, Kensington, Fulham, Chiswick, Richmond, Westminster & more.
+Chelsea, Kensington, Fulham, Chiswick, Richmond upon Thames, Westminster, Wandsworth, Camden & more.

 Frequently Asked Questions

-If there is no response within 14 days, it is deemed a dissent.
-Each owner must appoint a surveyor (or agree to one Agreed Surveyor) who will produce a Party Wall Award.
+If there is no response within the required period, the dispute resolution process may start.
+Each owner must appoint a surveyor, or both owners can agree to one Agreed Surveyor, who will prepare a formal Party Wall Award.

-Usually the building owner (carrying out the works) pays all reasonable surveyor costs, including the adjoining owner’s surveyor, where appointed.
+Usually the building owner carrying out the works pays all reasonable surveyor costs, including the adjoining owner’s surveyor where one is properly appointed.
+Costs can vary where works benefit both owners or where unusual circumstances apply.

-No. Starting notifiable works without valid notice and, where required, an Award can lead to injunctions, delays, and additional costs.
+No. Starting notifiable works without valid notice and, where required, a Party Wall Award before works begin can lead to injunctions, delays and additional costs.
 Wait until the process is complete.

 The Schedule of Condition provides an objective record before works begin.
 Any damage caused by the works must be made good at the building owner’s expense or compensated as set out in the Award.

-A neighbour may dissent, which triggers the surveyor process, but cannot prevent lawful works.
-The Award regulates how and when the works proceed to protect both parties.
+A neighbour may dissent, which triggers the surveyor process, but this does not automatically prevent lawful works.
+The Party Wall Award regulates how and when the works proceed to protect both parties.

 Provide clear descriptions of the works, drawings showing the proposals and sections where relevant, your intended start date, and your contact details.
 Your surveyor can prepare compliant notices for you.